Alyssa loves trying out new products and services and sharing her honest opinions with the world. She is a budget-conscious wife and mom.

 After listening to her spiel and confirming the many ways to cancel the service, I thought, why not?
 I figured my family and I would test it out for seven days and then I'd cancel.
 I agreed to try it out, fully believing that I'd be canceling in a week. $10 off my internet bill was pretty enticing and truth be told, I was excited to watch a little TV.
 After haphazardly selecting my ten channels over the phone, with the confirmation that I could easily swap them out on my own via the app, I hung up and anxiously awaited for my husband to get home so that we could watch some TV.

-We immediately downloaded the app to our devices, but were disappointed to find out that we couldn't download it to our Vizio smart TV.
+We immediately downloaded the app to our devices but were disappointed to find that we couldn't download it to our Vizio smart TV.
 That was a minor annoyance, as we were able to utilize SmartView, putting whatever show we were watching on our phones directly to the TV.

 Then, my husband and I browsed through the app to try to figure out how to swap out our ten choice channels.
 Not seeing an option for that within the app, I gave customer service a call.
 I spoke with a representative in tech support and found out the real details of this service.

-- Choice channels can only be changed one time by calling in to customer service.
+- Ten choice channels that the customer gets to select.
+These channels can only be changed one time by calling in to customer service.

 - In order to cancel, customer service must be called.